jrgparkinson/mushy-layer/doc/RunningTheMushyLayerCode.md

 `main.grid_buffer_size=0 0 0` this is the 'padding' between grids on different levels of refinement

 `projection.eta=0.0` Freestream correction coefficient.
 Should be less than 1 for stability, but close to 1 for accuracy.

+# Projection
+The projection solver has some tolerance specified by `projection.solverTol`.
+If the unprojected velocity has some divergence $d$, then the projected velocity will have some divergence of order $d \times $`projection.solverTol`.
+In reality, we care more about the absolute value of the final divergence than how much it is has been reduced.
+Therefore we introduce an option to adapt the solver tolerance to achieve a particular final divergence:

+`projection.adaptSolverParamsDivU = 1`  turns on this option (set 0, or don't set at all, to not use this option) `projection.divergence_tolerance = 1e-9`  absolute divergence we wish to aim for

+If you are struggling to achieve this final divergence, you can try increasing either the number of multigrid smooths or number of multigrid iterations:

+`projection.numSmoothUp=64`
+`projection.maxIter=40`

+Additionally, you can try using the pressure from the previous timestep to remove a significant ammount of the divergence before projection:

+`projection.useIncrementalPressure=true`

+i.e. after computing the unprojected velocity $\mathbf{U}^*$, then subtract off the old pressure gradient to find $\mathbf{U}^* - \chi \nabla p$ before projecting this to find a (hopefully) small extra pressure correction.
+This can significantly speed up the solve.